Valid Inference for Machine Learning Model Parameters: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

+We have seen that for machine learning models with the uniform convergence property, it is possible to construct valid confidence sets for the model's risk minimizer $\theta_0$ via the set of $\varepsilon$-AERMs, despite the fact that these sets require essentially no structural assumptions regarding the data-generating distribution.
+Furthermore, if the practitioner is willing to make stronger assumptions on the model, this information can often be incorporated to construct more efficient confidence sets.
+We also demonstrated the necessity of the uniform convergence property by showing that for models that lack this property, it may be impossible to perform inference via ERMs at all.

-We have seen that for machine learning models with the uniform convergence property, it is possible to construct valid confidence sets for the model's risk minimizer $\theta_0$ via the set of $\varepsilon$-AERMs.
-If the data-generating distribution is sufficiently known so that the distribution of the valid confidence set can be calculated, one can often determine whether or not $\theta_0 \in A$ by calculating the plausibility of the set $A$.
-When the data-generating distribution is completely unknown, one may still use bootstrapping in order to efficiently test hypotheses $H_0:\theta_0\in A$ at a given significance level $\alpha$ if the strong uniform convergence property holds.
+Additionally, we saw that if the data-generating distribution is sufficiently known so that the distribution of the valid confidence set can be calculated, one can often determine whether or not $\theta_0 \in A$ by calculating the plausibility of the set $A$.
+Moreover, even when the data-generating distribution is completely unknown, one may still use bootstrapping in order to efficiently test hypotheses $H_0:\theta_0\in A$ at a given significance level $\alpha$ if the strong uniform convergence property holds.
+We finally note that while other methods can also yield (potentially stronger) inference on parameters of interest, such methods also typically have to make stronger, possibly unjustified assumptions about the model or rely on asymptotic theory in lieu of accomplishing finite-sample validity.

 In future work, we plan to study to what extent this theory still applies to non-uniformly-learnable ML models.
 We also plan to investigate the statistical power of the hypothesis tests that use valid plausibilities so that we may determine how best to choose sample sizes and significance levels to attain a desired level of power.
-Additionally, our examples illustrate that these confidence sets and hypothesis tests can be overly-conservative; tighter bounds on uniform convergence functions for common machine learning models and data-generating scenarios must be further investigated in order to mitigate this phenomenon.
+Additionally, our examples illustrate that these confidence sets and hypothesis tests can be overly-conservative; tighter bounds on uniform convergence functions for common machine learning models and data-generating scenarios (or methods to estimate these bounds from the data) must be further investigated in order to mitigate this phenomenon.